flapjack/flapjack.io/source/docs/2.x/development/roadmap.md

 ### Outcomes

-Make the platform changes to:
+Make Flapjack platform changes to:

 * Make it easier to add features
 * Make it easier to optimise performance